 All products come in heavy cardboard boxes and suspenders are accompanied by ceramic buttons made by Morten’s mother.

 The rivets are (naturally) punched in by hand.
-On some of the products you will find a little “m” like it’s the case with the suspenders above.
-For the moment though Morten mostly stamps all his leather products with the number 3715, which was the identity code of his childhood home from when it was functioning as a pig farm.
+On some of the products you will find a little stamped in “m” like it’s the case with the suspenders above.
+At one point Morten mostly stamped all his leather products with the number 3715, which was the identity code of his childhood home from when it was a pig farm.
 Back then they used a special devise (below) to stamp the pigs before they were sent off to the slaughterhouse.
-Today the device has a new decorative and less fatal function.